pixmin/product_launch/README.md

 ## Optional:
     - Add a countdown to the launch date
-    - Add a counter of people already registered
+    - Add a counter of people pre-registered
     - Prepare message when launch date passed
     - Client wants to receive an email when someones leaves his details